kolkhis/tech-notes/linux/tools/grep.md

     * Using the caret `^` with the `-v` option will have the opposite effect.

 ### Output Only the Matched Parts of the Line
-You can effictively extract matched text without the use of capture groups using `grep -o`.
+We can effictively extract matched text without the use of capture groups using `grep -o`.

-For example, you can extract the paths from an `ldd` output:
+For example, we can extract the paths from an `ldd` output:
 ```bash
 ldd /bin/bash | grep -o '/[^ ]*'
 ```